frictionlessdata/frictionless-py/docs/guides/validation-checks.md

 ### Deviated Value

-This check uses the Python's builtin `statistics` module to check a field's data for deviations.
+This check uses Python's built-in `statistics` module to check a field's data for deviations.
 By default, deviated values are outside of the average +- three standard deviations.
 Take a look at the [API Reference](https://github.com/frictionlessdata/frictionless-py/blob/master/docs/target/api-reference/README.md#deviatedvaluecheck) for more details about available options and default values.
 The exact algorithm can be found [here](https://github.com/frictionlessdata/frictionless-py/blob/7ae8bae9a9197adbfe443233a6bad8a94e065ece/frictionless/checks/heuristic.py#L94).
 For example:

 ```python title="Python"
 from pprint import pprint